alphagov/government-service-design-manual/Copy and content/styleguide.md

     Meta description key points:

-    -   don’t just repeat the title – meta descriptions should cover the scope of the content item and sell it to the intended audience
+    -   don't just repeat the title – meta descriptions should cover the scope of the content item and sell it to the intended audience
     -   include popular keywords found with keyword tools
     -   descriptions can get rid of ambiguity if titles are similar
     -   optimal length for meta descriptions is around 150 characters
     -   use dashes and commas
-    -   don’t use full stops
+    -   don't use full stops
     -   define terms used in title if they're not popular in search

     2.22 Spaces